 About Michael Morales

-About three in the morning, I felt him poking my leg.
+At about three in the morning, I felt him poking my leg.
 And what’s going on?
-He said, I feel weird.
+He said I feel weird.
 And I said, Okay, well, what does that mean?
-And he said, I feel weird.
+And he said I feel weird.
 And I said, you know, one of those things that kind of comes to when you least expect this will stick out your tongue.

 So they started, you know, they hooked him up to all the machines and did all the things that doctors did.
 And nobody, you know, nobody said anything to me.
 Really.
 They asked me a lot of questions.
 But you know, and at that point, he couldn’t talk and he couldn’t move.
 You know, it was a mess.
 And